drcscodes/drcs.codes/src/ai/ksu/cs8375/pa0.md

 direnv allow .
 ```

-No whenever you enter this directory, or a subdirectory within it, your Python venv will be activated, and whenever your enter a parent directory, it will be deactivated.
+Now whenever you enter this directory, or a subdirectory within it, your Python venv will be activated, and whenever your enter a parent directory, it will be deactivated.
+This is very handy for ensuring you don't forget to activate an environment before installing project-specific packages, or forgetting to deactivate the environment after leaving a project.

 ## <a id="turn-in">Turn-in Procedure</a>